kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 ### Appendix F to Part 151

-There is set forth below an itemization of typical eligible and ineligible items of airport lighting covered by §§151.86 and 151.87 of this chapter:
+There is set forth below an itemization of typical eligible and ineligible items of airport lighting covered by §[[Volume 3/I Airports/0151 Federal aid to airports.md#§151.86   Lighting and electrical work: General.|§151.86]] and 151.87 of this chapter:

 ### Typical Eligible Items